Guide to Cleaning Jewelry

 Cleaning jewelry by type:

-• Silver: If you use silver polish or another jewelry cleaner, avoid getting it on the stones.
-Polish with a soft all-cotton cloth as paper can scratch the silver.
+• Silver: Avoid getting it on the stones if you use silver polish or another jewelry cleaner.
+Polish with a soft all-cotton cloth, as paper can scratch the silver.

 • Gold: Let soak in soapy water.
-If gold chains become tangled or knotted, apply a drop of baby oil and unravel with needles.
+If gold chains become tangled or knotted, apply baby oil and unravel with needles.

 • Diamonds: A little ammonia in water will remove any oily film.

-• Crystals (rubies, sapphires, etc.): Soak for just a few minutes in a warm solution of dish detergent and water and scrub gently with a toothbrush.
-Polish dry with a clean cotton cloth.
+• Crystals (rubies, sapphires, etc.): Soak for a few minutes in a warm dish detergent and water solution, scrub gently with a toothbrush, and polish dry with a clean cotton cloth.

-• Opaque stones (turquoise, malachite, onyx, lapis, etc.): These are rocks, not crystals, so they are absorbent.
+• Opaque stones (turquoise, malachite, onyx, lapis, etc.): re rocks, not crystals, so they are absorbent.
 Do not soak or expose them to ammonia or any other chemicals.
-Just polish them with a soft dry cloth.
+Just polish them with a soft, dry cloth.

 • Opals: Clean these fragile stones with soapy water and quickly wipe dry them.
 Do not clean in an ultrasonic cleaner and do not expose to ammonia.